4 out of 10 Spanish verbs are irregular.

 “Yesterday, I drank a glass of water at 1:02 PM.”

 Then from that statement, you know at 1:01 PM the event hadn’t started yet and at 1:03 PM the event had finished.
 The “event” was me drinking a glass of water and it had a clearly defined start and end.

 “When we were young, my mother used to make us drink a glass of water with dinner every night.”

-Now with this statement there isn’t really a single event anymore or a defined start and end.
-There are tens or hundreds or even thousands of glasses of water being drunk.
+Now with this statement, there isn’t a single event any more or a defined start and end.
+There are tens or hundreds or even thousands of glasses of water that were drunk.